quantopian/pyfolio/README.md

 If you'd like to contribute, a great place to look is the [issues marked with help-wanted](https://github.com/quantopian/pyfolio/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

-For a list of contributors, see https://github.com/quantopian/pyfolio/graphs/contributors.
+For a list of core developers and outside collaborators, see [the GitHub contributors list](https://github.com/quantopian/pyfolio/graphs/contributors).